thegetty/quire-docs/content/guide/text.md

 ### Fractions, Superscripts and Subscripts

-While automatic fractions have been turned off in the `config.yml` file, Blackfriday will nonetheless still render 1&#47;4, 1&#47;2, and 3&#47;4 into proper, unicode fractions (1/4, 1/2, 3/4).
-Of course, unicode fractions can also be used in Markdown directly, though note that not all fonts support the eighths in which case, browsers will render them with a default font.
+The fractions 1&#47;4, 1&#47;2, and 3&#47;4, will be automatically converted into proper, unicode fractions (1/4, 1/2, 3/4).
+Other unicode fractions can also be used in Markdown directly, though note that not all fonts support the eighths in which case, browsers will render them with a default font.
 The fractions are: ¼, ½, ¾, ⅛, ⅜, ⅝, ⅞.
 Any others would need to be written using superscript and subscript formatting.

-While some Markdown processors support superscript and subscript formatting with ^ and ~ characters, Blackfriday does not.
-For these, you’ll need to use the HTML `<sup>` and `<sub>` tags in your Markdown.
+While some Markdown processors support superscript and subscript formatting with ^ and ~ characters, the one built into Quire does not.
+You’ll need to use the HTML `<sup>` and `<sub>` tags in your Markdown.
 For example:

 - `19 × 24<sup>3</sup>⁄<sub>16</sub> inches` = 19 × 24<sup>3</sup>⁄<sub>16</sub> inches
 - `20<sup>th</sup> Century Sculpture` = 20<sup>th</sup> Century Sculpture
 - `Chrome yellow (PbCrO<sub>4</sub>)` = Chrome yellow (PbCrO<sub>4</sub>)

+You will see a `fractions` attribute with a value of "false" in the `config.yml` file of your publication.
+Changing this to true will automatically render fraction-style superscript and subscript formatting for anything written as an integer followed by a slash and another integer.
+However, in many instances this will catch things that are not meant to be fractions.
+For this reason, we recommend leaving `fractions` set to "false", and manually adding the necessary markup as it’s needed.

 ### Previewing Markdown